-Sometimes called cosmetic cases or just vintage cases, train cases were the “carry on luggage” of the era of train travel- although they actually peaked in popularity in the 60’s and 70’s as precursors to the “kaboodles” cosmetic cases of the 80’s and 90’s.
+Sometimes called cosmetic cases or just vintage cases, train cases were the “carry on luggage” of the era of train travel- although they actually peaked in popularity in the 60’s and 70’s as precursors to the “kaboodles” cosmetic cases of the 80-90’s.
 Today vintage train cases are pretty easy to source at thrift stores and flea markets.
 To get your pick of the litter, try eBay, where you can be pickier about color, closure style, and a functional lock.
-Not only do they make great art supply storage that’s fashionable enough to leave out in any room without feeling messy, they’re still a great way to store and transport makeup- especially if you have a bathroom with a lot of counter space but not a lot of storage.
+Not only do they make great art supply storage that can be left out without feeling messy, they’re still a great way to store and transport makeup- especially if you have a bathroom with a lot of counter space but not a lot of storage.

 How To Convert a Train Case into Stylish Art Supply Storage: